Landix-Sistemas/i18nBank/README.md

 > This project provide a way to store yours translations and manage json and resx files.
 This project use <a href="https://couchdb.apache.org/"> CouchDB </a> to store the translations and Watson from IBM to help with the translations.

 ## Watson Configuration
-Update the file in back/index.js and put your translation bluemix username and password
+Put the file ibm-credentials.env in the back folder

 ## Screenshot